benrifkind/benrifkind.github.io/_posts/2014-10-30-Fit-Analysis.md

 train = read.csv("pml-training.csv", stringsAsFactors = FALSE)
 test = read.csv("pml-testing.csv", stringsAsFactors = FALSE)
 {% endhighlight %}
-I wrote a function to find the indices of the columns in the training data which have not enough data.
+I wrote a function to find the indices of the columns in the training data which do have not enough data.
 They need to have more than 406 entries which are not blank or NA.

 {% highlight r %}